vmware-archive/lightwave/tools/mac/README.md

 /lightwave/vmdir/dotnet/VMDIR.Client/VMDIR.Client.sln

-/lightwave/vmdir/interop/csharp/VmDirInterop/VmDirInterop.sln - Build only VMDirInterop project by changing target framework to 4.0
+/lightwave/vmdir/interop/csharp/VmDirInterop/VmDirInterop.sln - Building only VMDirInterop project inside solution is sufficient (change project target framework to 4.0).

 Other projects in VmDirInterop solution are not required and if you want to build them then their target framework also requires to be changed to 4.0